 Here’s how the inversion/eversion sandwich works:

 The last of our injury prevention exercises for the lower leg requires NO equipment at all!

 We’re going to show you how to get into those ankles and the anterior side of the tibia.

 As runners, we spend a lot of time with our toes flexed up toward us.
 Each step we take is made possible by the tiny muscles at the front of our ankles and shins.

 You’ve probably felt how tender these guys can get.

 There’s no doubt about it…these injury prevention exercises WORK!

-Make sure and modify these as you need, if the pressure or pain is too much.
+Make sure to include them in your running workout plan and modify these as you need, if the pressure or pain is too much.
 But like anything else mobility, the more often you do it, the easier and more enjoyable it becomes!

 For sticking with us, enjoy a FREE injury prevention video series.
 We give you some of our favorite tools and tricks for keeping your body healthy for the most enjoyable running possible!
 Get yours here.